Rodents: Rats and Mice

 Bandicoot rats: Bandicota bengalensis

-Bandicoots are known as field rats and have stocky body, are larger, stronger, more aggressive.
-This rodent is also found in fields and cause enormous damage.
-They have burrowing habit.
-In urban areas this rodent is often found near garbage dumps, railway tracks, outside buildings and apartments.
-Their presence is confirmed by presence of burrows around the buildings.
+Bandicoots are known as field rats and have stocky bodies and are larger, stronger, and more aggressive.
+This rodent is also found in fields and causes enormous damage.
+They have burrowing habits.
+In urban areas, this rodent is often found near garbage dumps, railway tracks, outside buildings and apartments.
+Their presence is confirmed by the presence of burrows around the buildings.

 Roof rat: Rattus rattus